Custom Animations#

 The process for adapting animations differs depending on whether the asset pack was designed for the older Unreal Engine 4 skeleton or the modern Unreal Engine 5 rig.
 This guide covers both scenarios.

-- Acquire your desired animation pack from Fab (formerly the Unreal Marketplace).
+- Acquire your desired animation pack from Fab.

 - Open the Epic Games Launcher and navigate to the Unreal Engine -> Library tab.